projectcalico/calico/master/getting-started/openshift/installation.md

 ## Bring-your-own etcd

-Calico's OpenShift-ansible integration supports connection to a custom etcd which a user has already set up.
+{{site.prodname}}'s OpenShift-ansible integration supports connection to a custom etcd which a user has already set up.

 **Requirements:**